danielabar/meblog/src/markdown/ci-cid-pipeline-for-gatsby.md

 # Run this workflow on any push to any branch.
 on: push

+# A workflow can have one or more jobs.
 jobs:
+  # This workflow has just a single job named `ci`.
   ci:
-    # Run this workflow on a Github hosted action runner with the latest version of ubuntu installed.
+    # Run this job on a Github hosted action runner with the latest version of ubuntu installed.
     runs-on: ubuntu-latest

+    # A job has one or more steps.
     steps:
       # Checkout the project source files to the Github Action runner.
       # This is roughly equivalent to running `git checkout`.